 Single-Member LLC Charging Order Protection

-Now, if you form a Wyoming LLC and foreign register in another state, the charging order may not hold up in that other state for a corporation.
-If an LLC, that would not be the case.
+If you form a Wyoming LLC and foreign register in another state, the charging order may not hold up in that other state for a corporation.
+If it is an LLC, that would not be the case.

 Like California and Delaware, some states allow a creditor to foreclose on the membership interest if they do not appear to receive any distributions!

-There are a couple of states that do not have the charging order protection for LLCs.
+A couple of states do not have charging order protection for LLCs.
 Those include Nebraska and Pennsylvania.
 Even those states do not have this protection because LLC acts contain a rule that members cannot transfer their voting and other management rights without the other members’ consent.
 This provides a specific layer of protection.

-The big question that does come into play is will a single-member LLC have the charging order protection just like a two-member LLC?
+The big question that does come into play is whether a single-member LLC has the charging order protection just like a two-member LLC.

-Now, if you form a Wyoming LLC and foreign register in another state, the charging order may not hold up in that other state for a corporation.
-If an LLC, that would not be the case.
+If you form a Wyoming LLC and foreign register in another state, the charging order may not hold up in that other state for a corporation.
+If it is an LLC, that would not be the case.

 After LLCs were created (in 1977) and became more popular in the late ’90s, no one ever seemed to address whether or not the charging order protection would apply to a single-member LLC.

-She filed personal bankruptcy, and the judge ignored the charging order, removed the rental out of the LLC, and put it into personal bankruptcy.
+She filed personal bankruptcy, and the judge ignored the charging order, removed the rental from the LLC, and put it into personal bankruptcy.

-Which States does Single-Members LLC Provide the Charging Order Protection?
+Which States Does Single-Members LLC Provide Charging Order Protection?

 The states with a single-member LLC charging order protection include Alaska, Delaware, Nevada, South Dakota, and Wyoming.
-In the other states, you may want to consider an LLC with two members.
+You may want to consider an LLC with two members in the other states.

 After your Wyoming LLC Formation

 Knowing which state is best is step one for your situation.
-The next step is to determine how should your LLC be managed by managers or by members (one is strategically much better)?
+The next step is determining how your LLC should be managed by managers or members (one is strategically much better).

 How would your new LLC be taxed?
-As a single-member disregarded, a partnership, or C corporation?
-What is adequate capitalization, and how do you ensure the proper ownership.
-What tax returns are required as a result of your structure and SS4 application that was submitted to the IRS?
-How do you complete the tax settings on Amazon and other marketplaces to make sure your account is activated?
-As you can read, there is a lot more involved than selected which state is best.
+As a single-member disregarded, a partnership, or a C corporation?
+What is adequate capitalization, and how do you ensure the proper ownership?
+What tax returns are required due to your structure and SS4 application submitted to the IRS?
+How do you complete the tax settings on Amazon and other marketplaces to ensure your account is activated?
+As you can read, much more is involved than selecting which state is best.

-The best part is our packages include video training and support on all these critical elements to help you avoid major tax surprises 18 months or more from the time of your filings.
+The best part is that our packages include video training and support on all these critical elements to help you avoid major tax surprises 18 months or more from your filing.